hughes84/ambust/README.md

 10. I love IMG for helping resize some images.
 11. Am I responsive for helping check responsiveness of different sized screen sizes.
 12. NHS South Central Ambulance Service.
 I used this website for some ideas in the about section.
-13. tmarkec for allowing me to use layout of README.md for guidance.
-14. Freepik for cartoon images for README.md.
+13. Freepik for cartoon images for README.md.
-15. Markdownguide.org for syntax for README.md.
+14. Markdownguide.org for syntax for README.md.
-16. Visual Studio Code for being my Integrated development environment.
+15. Visual Studio Code for being my Integrated development environment.

 # Media